 Life Ready Physio + Pilates was founded in 2011 with a simple dream of raising the bar of our profession.
 At the core of why we do what we do, we wanted to move people towards their best quality of life, and by people, we meant our clients, our staff and our communities.

-Open House is the Life Ready pro bono physiotherapy initiative.
-After years of it being a dream, we launched the program at the beginning of 2018.
+Life Ready Open House is our pro bono physiotherapy initiative and after years of it being a dream, we launched the program at the beginning of 2018.

 The idea was to be able to give everybody the “Life Ready experience”, not just those who could afford physiotherapy, private health insurance, or those eligible for Medicare or other programs.
 There are increasing numbers of Australians living below the poverty line who cannot afford three meals a day, let alone a physiotherapy session.
 We have increasing numbers of immigrants, refugees and asylum seekers who are not eligible for Australian citizenship and Medicare cover.